Toledo Cathedral: Retable

 The retable is a Gothic altarpiece, the work of Pedro de Gumiel with fourteen panels painted by Sancho de Zamora.
 He was contracted by María de Luna in 1488.
 In the center is an equestrian figure of Saint James, the work of Juan de Segovia.
 In the center of the predella is represented the scene of the Weeping Before a Dead Christ, and on its sides the Count Álvaro and his wife are portrayed as patrons accompanied by Saint Francis and Saint Anthony.

 Burials

 The two sepulchres in the center of the chapel belong to Álvaro and his wife Juana de Pimentel.
 The reclining figures are Hispano-Flemish sculptures by Pablo Ortiz.
 The praying figures in the corners are of high quality: a Knight of Santiago kneels at each corner of Álvaro's tomb, in the corners of his wife's tomb are four Franciscan friars.

-In recesses in the left wall are the tombs of Juan de Luna (the son of Álvaro), Álvaro de Luna (father), the archbishop Juan of Cerezuela (brother) and Archbishop Pedro de Luna (uncle).
+In recesses in the left wall are the tombs of Juan de Luna (the son of Álvaro), Álvaro de Luna (father), the archbishop Juan de Cerezuela (half-brother) and Archbishop Pedro de Luna (uncle).
 The Dukes Infante have their own burial crypt beneath the chapel.